 4 How To Fit Oil Filter

-Fitting a regular spin on metal oil filter is easy, but like many jobs there’s a trick to help prevent problems with oil leaks later.
+Fitting a regular spin on a metal oil filter is easy, but like many jobs, there’s a trick to help prevent problems with oil leaks later.

 To fit a metal oil filter follow these simple steps:

 - Lube the O-ring filter seal with fresh oil

 - Fill the filter with fresh oil if fitted vertically